Joe Crowley: Other positions

 Crowley proposed legislation to improve conditions for renters in his district.
 In September 2017, he introduced the Rent Relief Act, which would give refundable tax credits to renters.

-Crowley had a 2016 score of 95% from the League of Conservation Voters.

 Crowley's Irish roots influenced his policy decisions in Congress as a member of the Friends of Ireland Caucus.
 He worked on peace efforts for the conflict in Northern Ireland and securing refuge for those affected by it.
 Crowley spoke out against President Trump's effort to eliminate the position of United States Special Envoy for Northern Ireland.
 Trump eventually reversed this decision.
 Crowley was named "Irish-American of the year" by the Irish Echo in 2018.

 Crowley voted in favor of the Authorization for Use of Military Force Against Iraq Resolution of 2002.

 In January 2017, Crowley voted for a House resolution condemning the UN Security Council Resolution 2334, which called Israeli settlement building in the occupied Palestinian territories a flagrant violation of international law and a major obstacle to peace.

 Career after Congress

+After leaving Congress in 2019, Crowley joined the Washington, D. C. lobbying and law firm Squire Patton Boggs.

+In February 2019, Crowley resigned as chair of the Queens Democratic Party.